keremsaltik/Docura-Privacy/README.md

 # Docura - Privacy Policy & Architecture
 *Docura is a privacy-first app.
 We do not collect, store, or transmit your documents.*

-## For Help

-*Contact & Support: If you need any help or have feedback, please reach out to me at [keremsaltikbusiness@gmail.com]*

 ## System Architecture (How we protect your data)

 ```mermaid